Zjpricz100/Zjpricz100/README.md

 Some things I am working on:
   - EEG Motor Imagery Classifier: An application that processes EEG data to create a neural network that classifies motor imagery left/right fist openings.
   - Foodwatch: A interactive mapping application hosted by UC Berkeley's Political Science Club that combines machine learning models and data science to identify and reduce food scarcity.
-  - Weather adapting playlist creation tool using Spotify's API
+  - Weather adapting playlist creation tool using Spotify's API.

 Contact Me: